ChalitaCh/CMEECourseWork/Week3/README.md

 - DataWrangTidy.R - Data wrangling using Tidyverse package
 - Florida_warming.R - A Florida practical
 - Florida_warming.tex - A Latex file of the Florida practical report
+- Florida_warming.bib - A Bibliography of the Florida practical report
+- Floridabiblio.bib - A Bibliography for the groupwork report on TAutoCorr
+- get_TreeHeight.R - A groupwork practical to calculate the tree height from user input dataset in R
+- get_TreeHeight.py - A groupwork practical to calculate the tree height from user input dataset in Python
 - Girko.R - How to plot two dataframes together and visualisation
 - GPDD_Data.R - How to visualise a mapped data.
 - MyBars.R - How to annotate the plot in ggplot2 package